-It’s no secret that a great mobile app can be an excellent source of revenue, but it’s easier said the done.
-This may come as a bit of a shock to you, but only 33 percent of mobile app developers are making enough money to stay a float, according to a recent study.
+It’s no secret that a great mobile app can be an excellent source of revenue, but it’s easier said than done.
+This may come as a bit of a shock to you, but only 33 percent of mobile app developers are making enough money to stay afloat, according to a recent study.
 These numbers prove that simply putting an app out there is absolutely no guarantee of success, especially financial success.

 It’s not that so many of these apps are unpopular or completely unknown; in fact, in many cases it’s quite the opposite.
 As surprising as it may seem, even famous apps struggle to generate revenue.
 One problem is that the developers count too much on monetizing the app after the fact.
 They think that they can put the app out, wait and see if it becomes popular, and then monetize it after a bunch of people are using it.
 The problem is, sometimes it’s too late — the ship has sailed, as they say.